open-webui/docs/docs/getting-started/env-configuration.md

 - Default: `${DATA_DIR}/docs`
 - Description: Specifies the directory scanned for documents to add to the RAG database when triggered.

+#### `VECTOR_DB`

+- Type: `str`
+- Default: `chroma`
+- Description: Specifies which vector database system to use, either 'chroma' for ChromaDB or 'milvus' for Milvus.
+This setting determines which vector storage system will be used for managing embeddings.

 #### `CHROMA_TENANT`

 - Type: `str`